-- (2) A complaint made under this section shall be accompanied by written particulars of the alleged misconduct, and written evidence in support of the complaint shall be sent to the Proctor of the Ecclesiastical Court either with the complaint or at such later time as he may allow. - (3) Where a complaint is made under this section against the Dean his duties and functions shall in all respects be undertaken by the Vice President. - (4) Where a complaint is made under this section against the Bishop in respect of a matter arising in Jersey the matter shall be dealt with under the provisions of the English Clergy Discipline Measure.
+- (b) a Church Officer of any such parish; or - (c) any other person who has a proper interest in making the complaint. - (2) A complaint made under this paragraph shall be accompanied by written particulars of the alleged misconduct, and written evidence in support of the complaint shall be sent to the Proctor of the Ecclesiastical Court (or to a substitute appointed to assist the Proctor under Canon F1.2(2)) either with the complaint or at such later time as he may allow. - (3) Where a complaint is made against a bishop in respect of a matter arising in Jersey, the matter shall be dealt with under the provisions of the English Clergy Discipline Measure or statute in force from time to time; and, for the avoidance of doubt, each of - (a) the Proctor of the Ecclesiastical Court; and - (b) the Lay Chair of the Deanery Synod, has locus standi to lodge a complaint against the bishop.

-8. Preliminary scrutiny of complaint

-- (1) When a complaint in writing has been made in accordance with section 7 above it shall be considered in the first instance by the Proctor of the Ecclesiastical Court (the "Proctor") who shall thereupon scrutinise the complaint in consultation with the complainant with a view to:- - (a) forming a view as to whether or not the person making the complaint has a proper interest in doing so or, if the complainant purports to be a Church Officer, establishing that he is such, and - (b) forming a view as to whether or not there is sufficient substance in the complaint to justify proceeding with it in accordance with the following provisions of this Canon, and the Proctor shall notify the respondent, the Bishop and the Dean that the complaint has been referred to him.
+- 9. Preliminary scrutiny of complaint - (1) When a complaint in writing has been made in accordance with paragraph 8 above it shall be considered in the first instance by the Proctor who shall thereupon scrutinise the complaint in consultation with the complainant with a view to - - (a) forming a view as to whether or not the person making the complaint has a proper interest in doing so or, if the complainant purports to be a Church Officer, establishing that he is such; and - (b) forming a view as to whether or not there is sufficient substance in the complaint to justify proceeding with it in accordance with the following provisions of this Canon, and the Proctor shall notify the Bishop and the President that the complaint has been referred to him, and the Bishop shall cause the respondent to be promptly informed (unless requested not to do so by the proper law enforcement body where a criminal offence is alleged, in which event proceedings on the complaint shall be stayed).

-(2) Having scrutinised the complaint the Proctor shall, within the period of twenty-eight days following its receipt by him or such longer period as he considers to be justified in the particular circumstances of the case, send a written report to the Bishop and the Dean setting out the Proctor's views and thereupon they shall, acting together, deal with the complaint in accordance with the following provisions of these Canons, having regard to the Proctor's report:
+(2) Having scrutinised the complaint the Proctor shall, within the period of twenty-eight days following its receipt by him or such longer period as he considers to be justified in the particular circumstances of the case, send a written report to the Bishop setting out the Proctor's views and thereupon the Bishop shall deal with the complaint in accordance with the following provisions of these Canons, having regard to the Proctor's report: